chromice/ae/README.md

 }
 ```

-Metadata is transient and is never saved to disk, but it may be used by different parts of your application to communicate useful information.
+Metadata is transient and is never saved to disk, but it may be used by different parts of your application to communicate additional information about the file, when you pass an object representing it around.

 ### File size constants

-The file library also defines several constants that you are encouraged to use when dealing with file sizes:
+File library defines several constants that you are encouraged to use when dealing with file sizes:

 ```php
 echo \ae\file\byte;     // 1